Facial Recognition

 Our team of experts can collect and annotate facial images on our proprietary image annotation platform, however, the same annotators after a brief training can also annotate facial images on your in-house image annotation platform.
 Within a short span, they will be able to annotate thousands of facial images based on stringent specifications and with the desired quality.TE

 Regardless of your idea or market segment, you would need abundant volumes of data that need to be annotated for trainability.
-So, our solutions will perfectly meet your needs and help speed up your time to market.
 To get a quick idea of some of the use cases you could reach out to us, here’s a list.

 12k images with variations around head pose, ethnicity, gender, background, angle of capture, age, etc. with 68 landmark points